 Elective courses (may vary): International Conflict Resolution, 15 credits War and Development, 7.5 credits Social Psychological Foundations of Intergroup Conflict, 7.5 credits Non-violent Conflicts: Causes, Strategies and Outcomes, 7.5 credits Negotiating Global Challenges, 7.5 credits Emerging Security Threats, 7.5 credits Gender, War and Peace, 7.5 credits Local Perspectives of Peacebuilding, 7.5 credits International Interventions and Protection of Civilians, 7.5 credits Causes of Peace, 7.5 credits Reviewing a Research Field, 7.5 credits Internship in Peace and Conflict, 15/30 credits

-At the department, the teaching staff goes to great length to anchor their teaching in research.
+At the Department of Peace and Conflict Research, the teaching staff goes to great lengths to anchor their teaching in research.
 In doing so, the education can maintain high academic quality, while keeping its strong focus on lifting relevant topical practice-related issues in the programme.
 You will be trained in numerous generic skills to gradually develop and hone your methodological skills and your ability to critically evaluate cases of the onset, the dynamics and the resolution of armed conflicts using different social scientific approaches.